vparizot/vparizot.github.io/_pages/lab1.md

 ---
 permalink: /setup/
-title: "Lab 1: FPGA and MCU Setup and Testing"
+title: "FPGA and MCU Setup and Testing"
 description: "An exploration and set up of the MCU and FPGA development boards through assembly, programming, simulation, debugging, and hardware implementation."

 # author: "Victoria Parizot"